`Regression Anytime' with Brute-Force SVD Truncation: Least-squares interpolation with brute-force SVD truncation

 Suppose $y:[0,1]^D\rightarrow \R$ is $(Q+\gamma,C)$-smooth, i.e. $Q$-times continuously differentiable and the partial derivatives of order $Q$ are $\gamma$-H\"older-continuous for some $0<\gamma\leq 1$ with H\"older constant $C$ (w.r.t the Euclidean norm).
 Let

 for some constant $c_0>0$.
 Then,

 \end{thm} \begin{rem} (i) Let the number of samples $L$ tend to infinity, and choose $N_L$ as the largest integer such that \eqref{eq:L1} is satisfied.
 Then, for every fixed $Q$, \eqref{eq:GC} is satisfied for sufficiently large $L$.
 Hence, the previous theorem states $\LL^2$-convergence of the order $L^{-(Q+\gamma)/D}$ up to a logarithmic factor in the number of samples.
-This rate matches (up to the log-factor) the $\LL^1$-minimax lower bound in \cite{KK} for the uniform distribution in the class of $(Q+\gamma,C)$-smooth functions and can, thus, be considered as optimal for the interpolation problem with fixed random design.
-Evidently, our algorithm can beat the Monte Carlo rate of 1/2, if the smoothness-to-dimension ratio is sufficiently large. \\[0.1cm] (ii) No attempt has been made to optimize the constants, but the focus of Theorem \ref{thm:polynomials2} is to derive the optimal rate of convergence.
+This rate matches (up to the log-factor) the $\LL^1$-minimax lower bound in \cite{KK} for the uniform distribution in the class of $(Q+\gamma,C)$-smooth functions and can, thus, be considered as optimal for the interpolation problem with fixed random design. \\[0.1cm] (ii) No attempt has been made to optimize the constants, but the focus of Theorem \ref{thm:polynomials2} is to derive the optimal rate of convergence.
 In particular the constant in front of the log-factor in \eqref{eq:L1} is very conservative.
-As this constant determines the convergence rate of the statistical error, the approximation error due to the basis choice actually is the leading error term in the setting of Theorem \ref{thm:polynomials2}. \\[0.1cm] (iii) Recall that, in the setting above, $N^D{{D+Q}\choose{D}}$ equals the number of basis functions.
-So Theorem \ref{thm:polynomials2} reaches the optimal convergence rate, although the number of samples grows only proportionally to the number of basis functions (up to the log-factor).\\[0.1cm] (iv) In the case that $D=1$ and $y$ is twice continuously differentiable with bounded second derivative, we obtain (up to the log-factor) a rate of convergence of 2 in the number of samples $L$.
-Our analysis hence improves upon the results in Section 4 of \cite{Bal}, who achieve an $O_P$-rate arbitrarily close to 1 in the number of samples when applying a standard least-squares regression estimate (i.e., without the SVD truncation). \end{rem}
+As this constant determines the convergence rate of the statistical error, the approximation error due to the basis choice actually is the leading error term in the setting of Theorem \ref{thm:polynomials2}. \\[0.1cm] \end{rem}

 The proof of Theorem \ref{thm:polynomials2} relies on the following bounds of the supremum norm of the basis functions and of the eigenvalues.

 \begin{lem} Let $R=E[\eta(X)\eta^\top(X)]$ and $m=\sup_{x\in [0,1]^D} |\eta(x)|_2^2$.
 Assume $Q=0$ or that $Q\in \N$ satisfies \eqref{eq:GC}.
 Then,